BIGJRA/BIGJRA.github.io/reborn.md

 Of course, this room also has a secret.
 From the pond, go clockwise around the ring.
 You'll be able to sneak behind a rock here.
 A counter-clockwise loop will lead to 3 hidden *Exp.
 Candy XL*.
 Follow the loop clockwise, until you see the shortcuts in the bottom walls to climb up further.
 Use these to reach the cave exit, but don't go out quite yet.
 From here, follow the outermost loop clockwise all the way around to get a hidden *Big Nugget*.
 Backtrack this loop, then exit the cave at the top.

-The map you'll emerge on has encounter Variation 5.
 Grab the hidden *Purple Shard* and *Nugget*.
 Talk to Bagon here and show it how to Fly... and it will do so, off the cliff.
 Backtrack through Charous Mountain all the way back to the map with the lake.

 This time, make your way all the way to the bottom right corner of the map.
 Climb down here.
-You'll land on a snowy map with encounter Variation 3.
-Once more, burn the Snow on the Mountain away to reach a map with encounter Variation 2.
-More importantly, this will uncover the *Lycanium-Z*.
+Once more, burn the Snow on the Mountain away to uncover the *Lycanium-Z*.

 Climb back to the previous map, this time going down the rocks to the left.
-This next map uses encounter Variation 1.
 You can find a hidden *Swift Wing*, *Big Pearl*, and *Chesto Berry*.

-Use the rock wall in the bottom right corner to reach a new map, which uses encounter Variation 2.
+Use the rock wall in the bottom right corner to reach a new map.
 Grab the hidden *Escape Rope* here.
-Transform the field to Snowy Mountain and the encounters will switch to be Variation 3.
-A new rock climb path will be created, so follow it up.
+Transform the field to Snowy Mountain and a new rock climb path will be created, so follow it up.

-This next map uses encounter Variation 3 as well.
-Pick up the *Ultra Potion* and hidden *Liechi Berry*, then melt the Snowy Mountain as we've done before, to a map with Variation 2 encounters.
-Anyways, in exchange for a Revive, you'll be able to obtain our friend from earlier and the final pseudo-legendary: **Bagon**.
+Pick up the *Ultra Potion* and hidden *Liechi Berry*, then melt the Snowy Mountain as we've done before.
+In exchange for a Revive, you'll be able to obtain our friend from earlier and the final pseudo-legendary: **Bagon**.

 Head back two maps.
-This time, use the rock climb in the bottom-left corner to go down.
+This time, use the rock climb in the bottom-left corner to go down to another map with a large lake.

-This next map has another large lake and encounter Variation 4.
 You can find a hidden *Elemental Seed*, *Ultra Ball*, *Moon Stone*, and *Rawst Berry* here.
-Surfing across the water to the little island, you can get a
-*Max Elixir* and a hidden *Heart Scale*.
+Surfing across the water to the little island, you can get a *Max Elixir* and a hidden *Heart Scale*.

 Climb the rocks in the upper left corner to reach a new section of the first Upper Route 4 map we landed on, containing the *Mimikium-Z*.
 Let's snuggle forever.
 Return to the previous map.